wp-plugins/custom-facebook-feed/README.txt

 == Screenshots ==

-1. Feed displayed in a page or post.
-By default the feed inherits your theme's default styles and is completely responsive.
+1. By default the feed inherits your theme's default styles and is completely responsive.
-2. Feed displayed in a side widget.
+2. Completely customize the way your feed looks to perfectly match your site.
 3. Configuring the plugin
-4. Adding the shortcode to your page or post.
-The shortcode parameters are optional and can be used to override the default settings you set on the plugin settings page
+4. Use the styling options to customize your feed
+5. It's super easy to display your feed in any page or post
-5. Adding the shortcode to a widget
+6. Add the shortcode to a widget

 == Changelog ==

+= 1.4.0 =
+* Major Update!
+* New: Loads of new customization options for your feed
+* New: Define feed width, height, padding and background color
+* New: Change the font-size, font-weight and color of the post text, description, date, links and event details
+* New: Choose whether to show or hide certain parts of the posts
+* New: Select whether the Like box is shown at the top of bottom of the feed
+* New: Choose Like box background color

 = 1.3.6 =
 * Minor modifications